 Cached Response

-The cached response feature enables you to store and reuse responses from the target server, optimizing performance and reducing throughput usage.
-This feature is available for users with Lite, Starter, and Pro subscription plans.
+The cached response feature enables you to cache and reuse responses from the target server, optimizing performance and reducing throughput usage.

 Using x-corsfix-cache